LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 For the OpenMP CPU multithreading back-end, RAJA has policies that can be used by themselves to execute kernels.
 In particular, they create an OpenMP parallel region and execute a kernel within it.
-To distinguish these in the discussion here, we refer to these as **full policies**.
+To distinguish these in this discussion, we refer to these as **full policies**.
 These policies are provided to users for convenience in common use cases.

+.. note:: To control the number of threads used by OpenMP policies
+          set the value of the environment variable 'OMP_NUM_THREADS' (which is fixed for duration of run), or call the OpenMP routine 'omp_set_num_threads(nthreads)' in your application, which allows
+          one to change the number of threads at runtime.

-They are described in the following table.
+The full policies are described in the following tables.

  ========================================= ============= =======================
- OpenMP CPU Multithreading Policies        Works with    Brief description (**Full Policies**)
+ OpenMP CPU Full Policies                  Works with    Brief description
  ========================================= ============= =======================
  omp_parallel_for_exec                     forall,       Same as applying
                                            kernel (For), 'omp parallel for'